 OnTheClock users will now have the opportunity to develop a survey that will be displayed to an employee during the time clock punch-in process to see if they are experiencing Covid-19 symptoms.
 We have designed an employee survey feature to keep your company and team safe.
 This survey feature is also used for productivity tracking, proper equipment analysis, safety reminders, and much more.

 How the Time Clock Employee Survey Works

 Surveys can conveniently be created inside your time clock account.
 By accessing employee surveys under the settings option, you will be able to create surveys that will display to employees when they go to clock in for the day.
 The system will prompt employees what to do based on your personal survey settings after they answer the survey question.
 Employers can see employee feedback by running a survey report.

 - Access Employee Surveys under the Settings tab.

 - Fill out the survey details, validation fields and create a question.

 Benefits and Examples

 As companies go back to work from the pandemic, it’s important to make sure your staff is healthy when on the clock.
-Creating a survey that’s designed to provide feedback about your employees' health will help prevent the spread of Covid-19 and allow your company to operate safely.
+Creating a survey that’s designed to provide feedback about your employees' health will help prevent the spread of viruses and allow your company to operate safely.

 Covid-19 Employee Survey Details